AreyouAyu1930/AreyouAyu1930/README.md

 ## Hi there 👋
+My name is Ayumu.Inagaki😀

+Please call me "Ayu" or "Ayumu"😉

+I'm from Sapporo, and I guraduated Sapporo_Nishi high school🏫

+I like playing games🎮, sleeping much🛏, and watching YouTube📺

+Nice to meet you 👋

 <!--
 **AreyouAyu1930/AreyouAyu1930** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.